eerieA/ndl-view/README.md

 if [[ "$VERCEL_GIT_COMMIT_MESSAGE" == *"[skip]"* ]]; then exit 0; else exit 1; fi
 ```

-to cancel build when git commit message contains certain words such as `[skip]`.
+to cancel build when git commit message contains certain words such as "[skip]".

 ## Tools and scripts